 - A well conducted meta-analysis can provide an objective evaluation of available evidence.

-- Well conducted meta-analyses allow a more objective appraisal of the evidence than traditional narrative reviews, provides a more precise estimate of a treatment effect, and may explain heterogeneity between the results of individual studies2.
+- Well conducted meta-analyses allow a more objective appraisal of the evidence than traditional narrative reviews, provide a more precise estimate of a treatment effect, and may explain heterogeneity between the results of individual studies2.

 - Poorly conducted meta-analyses may be biased due to the exclusion of relevant studies or inclusion of inadequate studies.

-- May be subject to publication bias - studies with a negative effect may not get published and therefore be excluded, while studies that that report a large treatment effect may be more likely to be published.
+- May be subject to publication bias - studies with a negative effect may not get published and will therefore be excluded, while studies that that report a large treatment effect may be more likely to be published.

 - Bias may be introduced if all relevant studies are not included.

 - Study heterogeneity may limit the generalisability of the results of a meta-analysis.